krrpushkar/krrpushkar.github.com/_posts/2019-01-18-enhancements.md

       <br>1.
 Easy Maintainance.
       <br>2.
 SAP can deliver more than one business processes in the same code.
       <br>3.
 Customer can activate the business processes.
-      <br>Since SAP release 7.0 the BADI have been included in <code class="highlighter-rouge">SAP Enhancement Framework</code> but the concepts are same &#128512;.
+      <br>Since SAP release 7.0 the BADI have been included in <code class="highlighter-rouge">SAP Enhancement Framework</code> where they represent explicit enhancement options.
+BADI before Release 7.0 are known as Classic BADI and BADI from release 7.0 onwards are known as new or kernel BADI( its concepts I explained above ).
+To know more about the difference between them <a href="/kernel-vs-classic-badi">click here.</a>
       <br>Types of Enhancement Framework:
       </p>
       <li><span class="caret" style="color:teal">Implicit Enhancements</span>